-COVID-19 has resulted in a fundamental change in the way Governments, courts, litigants and their attorneys have approached these matters.
+COVID-19 has resulted in a fundamental change in the way governments, courts, litigants and their attorneys have approached these matters.

 Governments around the world, including in Bermuda, implemented strict social distancing measures designed in large part to slow the spread of the virus.
 As a result, more businesses were required to develop business platforms and user interfaces for completely digital transactions.
-More online payments coupled with less in-person verification mechanisms has required a greater degree of diligence in conducting transactions.
+A rise in online payments, coupled with a decrease in in-person verification mechanisms, has required a greater degree of diligence in conducting transactions.

 The Bermuda courts have developed a platform for the conduct of hearings via video conference.
-During strict shelter in place orders, the Supreme Court continued to receive and act on urgent applications for injunctions, stays and other ordinary civil remedies.
-Hearings were conducted via telephone and online video link with decisions being rendered as quickly as possible.
-The ability to search the court records, on the other hand, were suspended for a brief period.
-Searches at the Registrar of Companies and the Registry General have resumed in person, but during shelter in place, were done by request online.
+During strict "shelter in place" orders, the Supreme Court continued to receive and act on urgent applications for injunctions, stays and other ordinary civil remedies.
+Hearings were (and indeed continue to be) conducted via telephone and online video link, with decisions being rendered as quickly as possible.

+The ability to search the court records, on the other hand, was suspended for a brief period.
+Searches at the Registrar of Companies and the Registry General have resumed in person, but the Registrar of Companies also launched an online company registry system in June 2021.
+This new online registry allows the public to view all corporate registers maintained by the Registrar of Companies, and statutory filings and applications can also now be made online.

-The COVID-19 pandemic has also slowed government innovation in some areas whilst resources earmarked for non-essential but welcome advancements were diverted to support essential, sometimes life-saving, programmes and government initiatives.
-In November 2020, the Evidence (Audio Visual Link) Act 2018 became operative placing the discretion to allow evidence by audio visual link in court hearings exercised by the Supreme Court on a statutory footing.
-It is expected that powers under this act will be exercised to allow key expert witnesses to attend hearings, and be tendered for cross-examination, in the Supreme Court from outside of Bermuda.
-Given the ongoing travel restrictions both inside and outside of Bermuda connected with COVID-19, the coming into operation of this legislation is a welcomed development.
+The COVID-19 pandemic has also slowed government innovation in some areas, whilst resources earmarked for non-essential but welcome advancements were diverted to support essential, sometimes life-saving, programmes and government initiatives.
+In November 2020, the Evidence (Audio Visual Link) Act 2018 became operative, placing on a statutory footing the discretion to allow evidence by audiovisual link in court hearings exercised by the Supreme Court.

-With the appointment of a Privacy Commissioner in early 2020, the Personal Information Protection Act 2016, is expected to shortly come into force in full.
-The Privacy Commissioner will need to staff his office and provide guidance on how the act will be implemented.
-Broadly speaking, in addition to providing general protections concerning the capture, processing and use of information, as companies and service providers implement more stringent protections around that information, the Act and the safeguards it will require, will assist in mitigating the risk against cybercrime to the ultimate benefit of Bermuda and her people.
+With the appointment of a Privacy Commissioner in early 2020, the Personal Information Protection Act 2016 was expected to come into force in full shortly thereafter.
+However, the pandemic has understandably delayed that process.
+Broadly speaking, in addition to providing general protections concerning the capture, processing and use of information, as companies and service providers implement more stringent protections around that information, the Act and the safeguards it will require, will assist in mitigating the risk against cybercrime to the ultimate benefit of Bermuda and its people.